John B. Morgan

 Google Books

-In the History of the Northwest
+Indian and White In the History of the Northwest Chapter 26

 A small X, in a dry coulee, a quarter of a mile west of our fence, marks the spot where John Fitzgerald, our herder, was killed, April 6, 1866.
 Cross (X), No. 2, on the incline north of the Mission, marks his grave, R. I. P. Cross (X) No. 3, marks the grave of Mr. Johnston, who was brought to the Mission sick, and after a few days asked for baptism and died a Catholic.
 His grave was the first on the hill.
 R. I. P.